-A short time after the end of one of these events, HP 3D DriveGuard returns the hard drive to normal operation.
+A short time after one of these events, HP 3D DriveGuard returns the hard drive to normal operation.

-NOTE: Because solid-state drives (SSDs) lack moving parts, HP 3D DriveGuard is unnecessary for these drives.
+- NOTE: Only internal hard drives are protected by HP 3D DriveGuard.
+A hard drive installed in an optional docking device or connected to a USB port is not protected by HP 3D DriveGuard. - NOTE: Because solid-state drives (SSDs) lack moving parts, HP 3D DriveGuard is unnecessary for these drives.